eliasbuchwald/-reddit/API.md

     * **NEVER lie about your user-agent.** This includes spoofing popular browsers and spoofing other bots.
 We will ban liars with extreme prejudice.
-* Most pages are cached for 30 seconds, so you won't get fresh data if you request the same page that often.
-Don't hit the same page more than once per 30 seconds.
 * Requests for multiple resources at a time are always better than requests for single-resources in a loop.
 Talk to us on the mailing list or in #reddit-dev if we don't have a batch API for what you're trying to do.